 7) Learn to delegate and/or outsource.

-No matter how small your business is, there's no need for you to be a one-person show.
-For effective time management, you need to let other people carry some of the load.
+No matter how small your business is, there's no need for you to be a one-person show - you need to let other people carry some of the load.
 Determining Your Personal ROI explains two ways to pinpoint which tasks you'd be better off delegating or outsourcing, while Decide To Delegate provides tips for actually getting on with the job of delegating.

 8) Establish routines and stick to them as much as possible.